c0de111/pico_bootloader/README.md

 } firmware_header_t;
 ```

-The header is defined individually in each firmware (`application1.c`, `application2.c`) and placed explicitly at the beginning of flash by the linker.
+The header is defined individually in each firmware (`application1.c`, `application2.c`) and placed explicitly at the beginning of flash (first 256 Byte) by the linker.

-## 🧠 Boot Decision Logic
+## Boot Decision Logic

 The bootloader uses the following logic to select which firmware to boot: